 (A) be $10 per cubic foot of shipped LLRW;

-(B) be collected by the agency and deposited to the credit of the agency's Radiation and Perpetual Care Account;
+(B) be collected by the department and deposited to the credit of the department’s Radiation and Perpetual Care Account;

-(C) be used by the agency for emergency planning for and response to transportation accidents involving LLRW, including first responder training in counties through which transportation routes are designated in accordance with this section; and
+(C) be used by the department for emergency planning for and response to transportation accidents involving LLRW, including first responder training in counties through which transportation routes are designated in accordance with this section; and

 (D) not be collected on waste disposed of at a federal waste disposal facility.

-(2) Fee assessments are suspended from imposition against a party state compact waste generator when the amount in the agency's Radiation and Perpetual Care Account attributable to those fees reaches $500,000.
+(2) Fee assessments are suspended from imposition against a party state compact waste generator when the amount in the department’s Radiation and Perpetual Care Account attributable to those fees reaches $500,000.
 If the amount in that account attributable to those fees is reduced to $350,000 or less, the fee is reinstated until the amount reaches $500,000.

-(3) Money expended from the agency's Radiation and Perpetual Care Account to respond to accidents involving LLRW shall be reimbursed to the agency's Radiation and Perpetual Care Account by the responsible shipper or transporter according to this section.
+(3) Money expended from the department’s Radiation and Perpetual Care Account to respond to accidents involving LLRW shall be reimbursed to the department’s Radiation and Perpetual Care Account by the responsible shipper or transporter according to this section.

 (4) For purposes of this subsection, "shipper" means a person who generates low-level radioactive waste and ships or arranges with others to ship the waste to a disposal site.